nfx/slrp/README.md

 * Real-time statistics display about available pool
 * Packaged as a single executable binary, that also includes Web UI

+# Usage

+Download service, start it up, wait couple of minutes for the pool to pick up.
+Now run `curl -D - -x http://127.0.0.1:8090 -k http://httpbin.org/get` couple of times and see different origins and user agent headers.

 # Concepts

 * *Source* is an async process that looks at one or more pages for refreshed proxy list.